Battle of the Litani River: Battle

+On 7 June 1941, the night before the invasion, a unit under the command of British Lieutenant General Sir Henry Maitland Wilson, which included Palmach fighters from Mandate Palestine, among them Moshe Dayan, crossed the border and secured two bridges over the Litani River.
+At 04:00 on the morning of 8 June, the unit captured a nearby Vichy police station.
+Defending that position, Dayan was struck by a French sniper bullet and lost his left eye.

-During the first hour of 8 June 1941, as part of Operation Exporter, Australian forces in northern Palestine crossed the border into southern Lebanon.
-Initial resistance from Vichy forces south of the Litani River was scattered and generally disorganised.
+During the first hour of 8 June 1941, as part of Operation Exporter, Australian forces in northern Palestine crossed the border into the French Mandate territory of southern Lebanon.
+Initial resistance from Vichy French forces south of the Litani River was scattered and generally disorganised.

-The 21st Australian Brigade advanced along the coast road heading for Beirut and attempted to cross the Litani River.
-A surprise night time landing by the British No. 11 (Scottish) Commando, under the command of Lieutenant Colonel Richard Pedder (Highland Light Infantry), was attempted in order to seize the bridge near the mouth of the river, but was delayed by rough seas on the proposed landing beach.
-This gave the Vichy French defenders enough time to destroy the bridge.
-When the commandos eventually landed in daylight, in three separate places, the initial landing was almost unopposed due to the defenders being in combat against the Australian troops.
-However, in the subsequent fighting they took heavy casualties, among them Pedder, who was killed in an assault on the French barracks.
-He was succeeded in command by Geoffrey Keyes, whose party was ultimately able to secure the crossing by getting over the river in canvas boats with the help of some of the Australian troops.
+The 21st Australian Brigade advanced along the coast road to Beirut then attempted to cross the Litani River.
+A surprise night-time landing by the British No. 11 (Scottish) Commando was attempted—under the command of Lieutenant Colonel Richard Pedder (Highland Light Infantry)—but was delayed by rough seas on the landing beach.
+The delay allowed the defenders time to destroy a nearby bridge.
+When the commandos eventually landed in daylight, the initial landing was almost unopposed, but in subsequent fighting the commandos took heavy losses, including Pedder, who was killed in an assault on the French barracks.
+He was succeeded in command by Geoffrey Keyes, whose party ultimately secured the crossing in canvas boats with assistance from the Australian troops.

-A Vichy counterattack using armoured cars was driven off.
-A pontoon bridge was quickly completed.
-The Australians came under inaccurate fire from two Vichy French destroyers, the Guépard and the Valmy.
-Australian artillery had to drive off the warships which had come close inshore to shell the advancing troops.
+A Vichy counterattack using armoured cars was driven off and a pontoon bridge was quickly completed.
+The Australians came under fire from two Vichy French destroyers, the Guépard and the Valmy, but Australian artillery drove off the warships.